Tips for Listing Volunteer Work on Resume (With Examples)

 3. Use a separate section at the end of your resume for extra and unrelated volunteer experiences

-For example, suppose you know from your research that the hiring company values workers active in the social justice scene; in that case, it might be helpful for them to recognize your work with a specific volunteer organization or programme which champions social justice.
+For example, if you know from your research the hiring company values workers active in the social justice scene, it might be helpful for them to recognize your work with a specific volunteer organization or program that champions social justice.
 Another example is stating that you started volunteering at a particular project and realized the need for a particular career in the community, which led you to decide on your career path.

 Tips on listing unrelated volunteer experiences